Blog

 Listening to music from the terminal

 Not too long ago silent and solitary music listening was not possible.
 Only with the advent of personal stereos and headphones were humans capable of creating personalised soundtracks and engaging with them privately.
-Eventually, headphones became a means of negotiating social interaction in crowded urban environments, making it harder to initiate conversations in public. [ Read more ]
+Eventually, headphones became a means of negotiating social interaction in crowded urban environments, making it harder… Read more »

 Binary permutations in Lisp

-In the book Elements of Rhythm Vol. I the author explores rhythmic development using binary strings of N bits, where each bit or binary digit represents one of two values (0 and 1).
-This means there are 2 possible combinations in 1 bit, 4 combinations in 2 bits and so on. [ Read more ]
+In the book The Elements of Rhythm Volume I rhythms are made using binary strings of N bits, where each bit or binary digit represents one of two values (0 and 1).
+This means there are 2 possible combinations in 1 bit, 4 combinations in 2 bits and so on.
+Read more »

 The ghoema beat

 The ghoema beat is the underlying rhythm of the Kaapse Klopse carnival in Cape Town.
-With the establishment of the city as a port between West Europe and the east Indies and subsequent expansion of Dutch and British colonies, increasing cross-pollination between European, African, Southeast Asian and indigenous genres marked the onset of the beat. [ Read more ]
+With the establishment of the city as a port between West Europe and the east Indies and subsequent expansion of Dutch and British colonies, increasing cross-pollination between European, African, Southeast Asian and indigenous genres marked the onset… Read more »

 Blogging with Org mode